 What a day!
 Exhausted yet inspired from all the interesting input, the day ended with an African dinner, drinks and dancing at “Ebony Restaurant”.

 The second – and last – day of this year’s conference concentrated on networking activities, introducing new or prospective members to the ANSA mission, its plans, past events, working groups and gave everybody an idea what they might be able contribute to the network.
 Be it by planning our next conference, its academic focus or navigating its organizational intricacies, be it by participating in workshops centered around the future of African-German relations, or simply by talking to the network’s experts and passing on their knowledge – there are many ways to get involved in ANSA.
 It is, after all, what we make of it!

 All too soon we all parted ways in the Sunday afternoon light, but not before making plans for regional groups and other new exciting projects first – the infamous ANSA spirit had caught on yet again!
 Special thanks go to this year’s Vorstand, our amazing conference organization (Orga) group and the numerous helping hands – it’s been a great conference and we are looking forward to the next one!

-And we appreciate our Content Writer: Katharina Hillermann (ANSA e.V.
+Lastly, we appreciate our Content Writer: Katharina Hillermann for putting this piece together (ANSA e.V.
 Mitglied).
 Thank you:).